 The policy modifications implemented in October 2018 created six adult heart statuses where previously there had been three.
-As described in the Briefing Paper, the additional statuses were intended to create more granular statuses based on waitlist mortality and other clinical factors "in order to ensure that candidates in most need have access to donor hearts first."
+As described in the Briefing Paper associated with those policy modifications, the additional statuses were intended to create more granular statuses based on waitlist mortality and other clinical factors "in order to ensure that candidates in most need have access to donor hearts first."
 Following implementation of the allocation policy changes, the heart community has had growing concerns that dischargeable LVADs are no longer considered a viable bridge-to-transplantation option.
-Specifically, the community is concerned that there has been a shift away from providing dischargeable LVADs as a bridge-to-transplant towards the use of temporary support such as intra-aortic balloon pumps (IABP), temporary LVADs, or even Extracorporeal Membrane Oxygenation (ECMO).
-Critics of the changes point out that fewer candidates
+Pecifically, the community is concerned that there has been a shift away from providing dischargeable LVADs as a bridge-to-transplant towards the use of temporary support such as intra-aortic balloon pumps (IABP), temporary LVADs, or even Extracorporeal Membrane Oxygenation (ECMO).

-&lt;sup>8 Note: Dischargeable LVAD refers to a LVAD that is approved by the U.S. Food and Drug Administration for use outside of a hospital setting.
+&lt;sup>10 Note: Dischargeable LVAD refers to a LVAD that is approved by the U.S. Food and Drug Administration for use outside of a hospital setting

-&lt;sup>9 Imad Hariri et al., "Long-Term Survival on LVAD Support: Device Complications and End-Organ Dysfunction Limit Long-Term Success," The Journal of Heart and Lung Transplantation 41, no. 2 (2022): 161-70. https://doi.org/10.1016/j.healun.2021.07.011.
+&lt;sup>11 Imad Hariri et al., "Long-Term Survival on LVAD Support: Device Complications and End-Organ Dysfunction Limit Long-Term Success," The Journal of Heart and Lung Transplantation 41, no. 2 (2022): 161-70. https://doi.org/10.1016/j.healun.2021.07.011

 Hariri et al., "Long-Term Survival on LVAD Support," pp. 162, 165.

-&lt;sup>11 Proposal to Modify the Adult Heart Allocation System, December 2016.
+Proposal to Modify the Adult Heart Allocation System, December 2016.